jaytroy/aoop/stocks/2_questions.md

 1. What is this other pattern?
 What advantage does it provide to the solution? (~50-100 words)

-Jane is also using the factory pattern.
+Jane is also using the chain of responsibility pattern.
+She chains commands together using `setNext` to create a chain of command.

 2. You know the code for `CommandHandler` has to be a simple abstract class in this case, probably containing four methods:
 - `CommandHandler setNext(CommandHandler next)` (implemented in `CommandHandler`),